AjayrajSingh/topaz/examples/ui/noodles/README.md

-# Mozart Skia Rendering Example
+# Scenic Skia Rendering Example

 This directory contains a simple application which draws a Lissajous figure using Skia.